pandas-dev/pandas/doc/source/basics.rst

 Descriptive statistics
 ----------------------

-A large number of methods for computing descriptive statistics and other related operations on :ref:`Series <api.series.stats>`, :ref:`DataFrame
+There exists a large number of methods for computing descriptive statistics and other related operations on :ref:`Series <api.series.stats>`, :ref:`DataFrame
 <api.dataframe.stats>`, and :ref:`Panel <api.panel.stats>`.
 Most of these
 are aggregations (hence producing a lower-dimensional result) like :meth:`~DataFrame.sum`, :meth:`~DataFrame.mean`, and :meth:`~DataFrame.quantile`,